jupyter-naas/awesome-notebooks/README.md

 <br/>
-Created by CashStory SAS (Naas mother company).
+Maintained by CashStory SAS (Naas mother company).
 <br/>
 Contact us to learn more on our website chat : https://naas.ai